 You will need a U.S. passport valid for at least 180 days from the time of entry, a completed FSM Immigration Arrival and Departure Record, and a completed FSM Customs Form in order to enter the FSM.
 Your air carrier will distribute the FSM Immigration Arrival and Departure Record and Customs Form before you arrive in the FSM.
 U.S. citizens may enter the FSM to live, work, or study indefinitely without visas or non-citizen registration requirements per the Compact of Free Association between the Unites States and the FSM.
 There is no limit to the length of time U.S. citizens can remain in the FSM.

-All four states have a 20 USD departure fee that you must pay when you leave each island.
-Please make sure you have cash available, as credit cards are not accepted and ATM machines are not available at any of the airports.
-Visit the Embassy of the Federated States of Micronesia website for the most current information.
+The Federated States of Micronesia imposes departure taxes. which you must pay when you leave each island.
+For current departure fees visit Micronesia’s Customs Regulations webpage.
+Please make sure you have cash available, as credit cards are not accepted, and ATM machines are not available at any of the airports.
+There is no departure fee for U.S. officials traveling on official or diplomatic passports.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to the FSM.

 To remain safe:

 Report crimes to the local police by dialing 911 and contact the U.S. Embassy at 320-2187.

 Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.